ctlcltd/e2-sat-editor/INSTALL.md

 Utils scripts in **scripts** folder.

-- For Linux or BSD or unix use scripts/build.sh
+- For Linux or BSD or Unix use scripts/build.sh

 - For macOS with Xcode use scripts/darwin.sh